-Our Society has a membership of about 100 people and our aim is to record the industrial heritage of Norfolk.
+Our Society has a membership of about 70 people and our aim is to record the industrial heritage of Norfolk.
 As industry changes and factories close we try to note what happened before all trace of the industry disappears.
-We hold monthly meetings, field meetings and also visit places of interest to our membership.
+We hold meetings as shown on our web site.